 The owner is fully responsible of its own coordination process (from technical and economical point of view).

-Therefore the content of this report may be regarded as guidance for the block owner, in cases where he wishes to establish asymmetric links within the block.
+Therefore the content of this report may be regarded also as guidance for the block owner, in cases where he wishes to establish asymmetric links within the block.